 - We checked for Army M3 mount drawings and did not find them at NARA College Park, MD, Naval Heritage and History Command, Chrysler museum, General Motors museum, or the Army Center for Military History.
 Other Army units we contacted did not have them.
 There are probably sets of these around, but we did not find them, we are still looking.

 We found a commercial company (Critical Past) that has digitized many WW II films, including some with views of the 40mm guns on submarines.
 We could not afford to buy copies, but the watermarked stills on their website are still useful.
-A list of links to these videos is at the end of this page.
+A list of links to the videos we used is at the end of this page.

 * We created a Coatings and Lubricants Plan:

 The ship's manager chose marine epoxy coatings.
 PPG/Ameron donated 235 primer and topcoat (grey, black) and thinner.
+Cardinal Industrial Finishes provided powder coating powder.
 We initially cheated with rattle can spray on some of the small parts, but then recoated them with the marine epoxy coatings.

 Most of the lubricant and soft preservation coatings were donated by LPS Labs: